-In 2026, Lazar praised the overturning of Roe v.
+Lazar praised the overturning of Roe v.
 Wade and supported anti-abortion legislation.
-Lazar called the Dobbs decision “very wise” and “a good move forward,” while claiming that Roe v.
-Wade “didn’t work.”
+Lazar called the Dobbs decision “very wise” and “a good move forward."
+Lazar argued that Roe v.
+Wade “didn’t work” and claimed U.S. justices overturned the landmark case because abortion was not a decision in which nine justices needed to make a “national decision.”
 Lazar acknowledged that current Wisconsin law permitted abortions until 20-weeks, but called for the legislature to “just make a decision” on abortion restrictions.
 She suggested a “heartbeat” abortion ban as a middle ground between Wisconsinites who wanted to ban abortion “at conception,” and those who wanted abortions allowed “up to the date of birth.”

 Even though Lazar later tried to deny her comments, Lazar also suggested she would not have been in the majority in striking down Wisconsin’s “draconian” abortion ban from 1849.
-She said she was unsure whether she agreed with the Wisconsin Supreme Court majority in repealing the 1849 abortion ban.
+She said she was unsure whether she agreed with the Wisconsin Supreme Court majority in repealing the 1849 abortion ban and said she was unsure it was the “right ruling.”
 Lazar also said exceptions for rape and the health of the mother were a “really hard question” for her.

-In Lazar’s 2022 run for Court of Appeals, she received endorsements from two anti-abortion organizations.
+Despite trying to claim she was not the anti-abortion candidate, the Wisconsin Right to Life promoted Lazar as the anti-abortion candidate of the 2026 Wisconsin Supreme Court election.
+In Lazar’s 2022 run for Court of Appeals, she received endorsements from two anti-abortion organizations, Pro-Life Wisconsin and the Wisconsin Right to Life.
 Pro-Life Wisconsin said they endorsed candidates who held a “no-exceptions pro-life position.”
 During her 2026 run for Wisconsin Supreme Court, Lazar met with members of the conservative Independent Women’s Forum, and took their advice on how to address abortion.

 As assistant attorney general, Lazar defended laws that threatened abortion access in Wisconsin.
 In 2013, Lazar defended a law that would require abortion providers to be physically present when a patient ingested abortion pills, which Planned Parenthood warned would put a “burden on the 45 percent of women who choose a medical rather than a surgical abortion.”
 In 2014, Lazar defended a law that would require all abortion providers to have admitting privileges at nearby hospitals, which Planned Parenthood argued would cause three out of Wisconsin’s four abortion clinics to close.